What’s New About ‘New Calvinism’?

 Number five, in the new Calvinism, Jonathan Edwards seems to play a historically unusually large role over against, say, John Calvin on the historical spectrum.
 That is a newer development.

 Number six, the new Calvinism is vibrantly engaged in the world of internet with hundreds of energetic bloggers and social media activists and twitter users.
 Now that is totally new.
-I mean, that just didn’t exits and it is no fault of the older Calvinism, because there was no opportunity to use it.
+I mean, that just didn’t exist and it is no fault of the older Calvinism, because there was no opportunity to use it.

 Number seven, there is a strong emphasis in the new Calvinism on multi ethnicity of the Church and a passion for racial harmony and diversity.
 And even more amazing the convictions of God’s sovereignty, this big-God theology are breaking out in ethnically indigenous ways that have not been managed by anyone on the earth.
 And I think historically speaking the scope of that perversity is probably new.